‘Mass Effect: Andromeda’ Gameplay Footage And Season Pass Questions And Answers

 Mass Effect: Andromeda quickly is becoming one of the most anticipated AAA titles coming out early this year, and the recent gameplay footage trailer and season pass info BioWare released have spawned quite a few questions among gamers.

 The new gameplay video showcases several of the new features Andromeda brings to the series.
-Everything from on-the-fly class changing so you can tweak your specs to each encounter to increased destructibility of environments thanks to the Frostbite engine’s capabilities add in new and more interesting ways to fight in the latest Mass Effect.
-The new trailer demonstrates an interesting ability that will undoubtedly improve a player’s survivability: a dash/dodge maneuver reminiscent of the lateral dodge ability from the Halo series.
+Everything from on-the-fly class changing so you can tweak your specs for each encounter to increased destructibility of environments thanks to the Frostbite engine’s capabilities add in new and more interesting ways to fight in the latest Mass Effect.
+The new trailer demonstrates an interesting ability that will undoubtedly improve a player’s survivability in the form of a dash/dodge maneuver reminiscent of the lateral dodge ability from the Halo series.

 The video also showcases the return of classic Mass Effect staples.
-The special abilities are still labeled under the old classes of Tech, Biotic, and Combat, but what all will be included with that has yet to be released.
-The leveling demoed in the video is extremely quick, more of a showing off than an in-depth demonstration.
+The special abilities are still labeled under the old classes of Tech, Biotic, and Combat, but what will be included with that has yet to be released.
+The leveling demoed in the video is extremely quick; more of a showing off than an in-depth demonstration.

 One of the things sorely lacking from any of the videos is the extremely sought after information regarding romance and relationships.
-Other than a few vague confirmations that yes, the Mass Effect-style relationships are coming back and that there will be something/body/tentacle for most everyone, the trailer’s released so far have shown nothing romance.
+Other than a few vague confirmations that yes, the Mass Effect-style relationships are coming back, and there will be something/body/tentacle for most everyone, the trailer’s released so far have shown nothing about romance.

-VideoGamer points out that “Information on your squad-mates and relationships in general (including those of the non-ugly-bumping variety) is being released slowly, though we do know that there’s at least one Turian, one Asari, and one Krogan on your team, and that there will be ‘alien kisses’ for all gender preferences.”
+VideoGamer points out, “Information on your squad-mates and relationships in general (including those of the non-ugly-bumping variety) is being released slowly, though we do know that there’s at least one Turian, one Asari, and one Krogan on your team, and that there will be ‘alien kisses’ for all gender preferences.”

 And while it is true the trailers have very little info on inter-character relationships, by all indications, BioWare is seeking to enhance the experience in Andromeda as compared to previous Mass Effect titles.